-Sweeping international sanctions and export bans are likely to cut into Russia's \$13 billion share of the international arms trade, which was about 19 percent of the global export market over the past half-decade
+Sweeping international sanctions and export bans are likely to cut into Russia's \$13 billion share of the international arms trade, which was about 19 percent of the global export market over the past half-decade (SIPRI, March).
+Given Russia's clientele of authoritarian or hybrid regimes in Asia, the Middle East, Africa, and

-(SIPRI, March).
-Given Russia's clientele of authoritarian or hybrid regimes in Asia, the Middle East, Africa, and Latin America, China would seem a logical candidate to fill in the gap.
-Notably, Algeria is only the country that both China share as a major arms export destination (see below chart).
+Latin America, China would seem a logical candidate to fill in the gap.
 Upon closer examination, however, many of the major buyers of Russian arms appear unlikely to replace these purchases in favor of Chinese imports.
-Firstly, major Western arms exporters such as the U.S. and France have shown little compunction about exporting advanced military technology to authoritarian regimes in the Middle East and Africa, and are likely to capture much of any market share lost by Russia.
+Particularly since Western arms exporters such as the U.S. and France have shown little compunction about exporting advanced military technology to authoritarian regimes in the Middle East and Africa, and are likely to capture much of any market share lost by Russia.
+Notably, Algeria is the only country that both China and Russia share as a major arms export destination (see the below chart).

 China Top Arms Export Destinations (2017-2021): 4.6% of Total Global Sales Russia Top Arms Export Destinations (2017-2021): 19% of Total Global Sales

 Country Percent Total Country Percent Total

 Pakistan 46.7% India 27.9%

 Bangladesh 15.6% China 21.1%

 Thailand 4.9% Egypt 12.6%

 Myanmar 4.9% Algeria 11.2%

 Morocco 3.1% Vietnam 4.0%

 Saudi Arabia 3.1% Kazakhstan 4.0%

 Nigeria 2.2% Iraq 2.9%

 Qatar 1.9% Belarus 2.8%

 Uzbekistan 1.7% Angola 1.5%

 UAE 1.7% Turkey 1.4%

 Algeria 1.7% Syria 1.2%

 Other 12.6% Other 9.5%

-Source: SIPRI Arms Tr ansfers Database, 2017-20 021
+Source: SIPRI Arms Tra ansfers Database, 2017-20 021

 Almost half of all Chinese arms exports are destined for Pakistan, but its archrival India accounts for over a quarter of Russian arms exports.
 Vietnam is also a major customer of Russian armaments, but does not purchase Chinese arms due to the Sino-Vietnamese strategic competition over rival claims in the South China Sea.
-Consequently, neither India nor Vietnam will be able or willing to replace their Russian imports with Chinese alternatives and as a result will likely increase exports from European suppliers, or even the U.S. This process is already partially underway, especially India, which from 2017 to 2021, cut its imports of Russian arms by 47 percent and increased its imports from France tenfold (SIPRI, March).
+Consequently, neither India nor Vietnam will be able or willing to replace their Russian imports with Chinese alternatives, and as a result will likely increase exports from European suppliers, or even the U.S. This process is already partially underway, especially with India, which from 2017 to 2021, reduced imports of Russian arms by 47 percent and increased imports from France tenfold (SIPRI, March).
 Furthermore, continued concerns over the performance of Chinese-made weapon systems may put a damper on sales.
-As a result, where Chinese arms manufacturers may be able to capture some of the anticipated falloff in Russian exports to countries where China has already exported large amounts of arms such as Algeria and Myanmar, but will not necessarily capture new markets because of Russia's struggles.
+As a result, Chinese arms manufacturers may be able to capture some of the anticipated falloff in Russian exports to countries where China has already exported large amounts of arms such as Algeria and Myanmar, but will not necessarily capture new markets due to Russia's struggles.